Skip to content

 If you have geographic coordinates and want to find out what's nearby, then the choice is easy!
 Use the reverse endpoint.

-Structured Data
+I have Structured Data

 If your data is already broken up into logical address chunks like postal code, city, and street address, the structured search endpoint is usually the best choice.
+It behaves similarly to the search endpoint, but you can specify the address components upfront, bypassing our parser.

-Specify which Layers you Need
+Tip 2: Specify which Layers you Need

 All of our data is broken into layers, which separate data of different types.
-Examples of layers are venue (businesses, points of interest, etc.), address, and postalcode.
+Examples of layers are country, venue (businesses, points of interest, etc.), and postalcode.
 Removing unneeded layers will give you more relevant results and better performance.
 Check out the complete list in our layers documentation.

 Only dealing with US & Canadian addresses?
 Set boundary.country.
 Using the map as a viewport to bias results?
-Enforce a minimum map zoom if you can before setting a focus point or bounding box.
+Enforce a minimum map zoom if you can before setting focus.point or boundary.rect properties.
 You get the idea.
-Read the endpoint documentation for details of the available parameters.
-Note that in some cases it's possible to go too narrow.

-While the above have focused on how to refine your queries, the API gives a lot of hints back to you as well!
+The API gives a lot of hints back to you as well!
 Check out our documentation on determining result quality to learn about these cues.